“Abundance is not something we acquire. It is

 I think comparison and competition exist partly because we believe that there is a scarcity of good things in the universe.
 And that belief makes us kind of small and scared and unable to feel true joy for others or peace for ourselves.

-It’s like when my dad takes me out on the Chesapeake bay at dawn to watch the fishermen pour from their nets the thousands of fish they catch every morning.
+The amazing thing about love and attention and encouragement and grace and success and joy is that these things are infinite.
+We get a new supply every single morning and so we can give it away all day.
+We never, ever have to monitor the supply of others or grab or hoard.
+There will be more in the morning and it will be enough.
+It’s like when my dad takes me out on the bay at dawn to watch the fishermen pour from their nets the thousands of fish they catch every morning.
 And I always think, MORE?
 Millions of fishermen have been at this for century upon century and there are still more fish?
 It’s like magic.
 Or, you know, God.

 Author of the upcoming memoir LOVE WARRIOR — PRE-ORDER HERE

 Join the Momastery community on Facebook, Twitter, Instagram & Pinterest